oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/add-av-queries-to-dashboard/add-av-queries-to-dashboard.md

 </copy>
 ~~~

-Feel free to set any other attributes according to your preferences.

-Next, map the series to the data source.

-4. Select **Series 1** within this chart.
+4. Configure **Series 1**:
-4. For the series **Source** choose **Location:  Region Source**.
-4. Set Column Mappings
+   - Source: `Region Source`
-- Label: **GENRE**
+   - Label: `GENRE`
-- Value: **SALES\_SHARE\_GENRE**
+   - Value: `SALES_SHARE_GENRE`

-Format the y-axis.

-7. Select **y** axis.
-7. In **Value** section, set:
-- **Format** to **Decimal**.
-- **Decimal Places** to **2**.

-View the result:
+5. Configure the **y-axis**:
+   - Format: `Decimal`
+   - Decimal Places: `2`

-9. **Run** the page.
+6. Click **Run** to view the chart

 ![Sales Share of Genre](images/sales-share-of-genre.png)

 ## Summary

-In this lab you created four charts and in interactive grid.
-The query for each chart and the report selects from the analytic view using the same query template, with calculated measures added using the ADD MEASURES clause.
+You created four charts and configured each to use a SQL query that selects from an analytic view.
+Each query reused a shared pattern, with calculated measures added using `ADD MEASURES`.

 You may now **proceed to the next lab**.

 ## Acknowledgements

-- Created By/Date - William (Bud) Endress, Product Manager, Autonomous Database, June 2023
+- **Created By** - William (Bud) Endress, Product Manager, Autonomous Database, June 2023
-- Last Updated By - William (Bud) Endress, May 2024
+- **Last Updated By** - William (Bud) Endress, June 2025

 Data about movies in this workshop were sourced from **Wikipedia**.

 Copyright (C) Oracle Corporation.

-Permission is granted to copy, distribute and/or modify this document
-under the terms of the GNU Free Documentation License, Version 1.3
-or any later version published by the Free Software Foundation;
-with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;  with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled [GNU Free Documentation License](files/gnu-free-documentation-license.txt)